Orchard Real Estate Review: A Good Way to Buy and Sell?

 ✅ List on the open market with a backup cash offer

-With Orchard’s Cash Offer + Upside, you can get up to 84% of your home’s estimated value upfront.
-Then, an agent will list your home on the open market, and you’ll keep the additional proceeds after the sale.
+With Orchard’s Cash Offer + Upside, you can get a cash offer upfront.
+Then, an agent will list your home on the open market, and you’ll keep the additional proceeds after the sale (minus program fees and selling costs).

 You can also receive a backup offer through the Move First program, although the terms will vary by provider, Menchaca said.